2024 Staffing Industry Trends & Statistics

 • 56% of US adults agree that those working in-office have an advantage than those working remotely when it comes to getting raises, bonuses, and promotions (American Staffing Association)

-• Younger Americans are more likely to seek out supplementary income with 72% of Gen Z looking for ways to supplement compared to just 30% of Baby Boomers (American Staffing Association)
+• Younger Americans are more likely to seek out supplementary income with 72% of Gen Z looking for ways to supplement compared to just 30% of Baby Boomers (American Staffing Association).

-• 85% of Gen Z say the entire job search and placement process is outdated (Bullhorn)
+• 85% of Gen Z say the entire job search and placement process is outdated (Bullhorn).

-Contract and Temporary Work
+Contract and Temporary Work Trends in 2024

 • 64% of staffing employees work in temporary or contract roles to fill the gap between jobs or to help them land a job.
 This is compared 20% of temporary and contract employees saying schedule flexibility is the reason for choosing this type of work (American Staffing Association)